lkrcal/iofog.org/content/docs/1.0.0/getting-started/setup-your-connectors.md

 ## Add To Your Controller

-The last step is to register your Connector with your Controlller.
+The last step is to register your Connector with your Controller.
 This will require providing a domain and and static IP address to reach your Connector as arguments to the Controller's `connector add` command:

 ```sh
 iofog-controller connector add \